uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 ## Terminology

 - **Allocation**: An allocation represents designated data storage with a unique name.
-- **Keys**: Credentials granting access to an allocation, made up of an Access Key and Secret Key.
+- **Keys**: Credentials authenticating access to an allocation, made up of an Access Key and Secret Key.
 Referred to formally, and in certain software, as "Credentials".
 We use both "Keys" and "Credentials" in our documentation to best fit the topic.
-    - Access Key: The public identifier used to access the allocation, similar to a username.
+    - Access Key: A username-like identifier used to access the allocation,.
     - Secret Key: The private password-like credential that must be kept confidential.
 - **Stewards**: Stewards are individuals responsible for managing an allocation.
 Stewards need a full access key pair to perform tasks like creating, deleting, and maintaining buckets.
 Each steward must maintain separate key pairs for their individual allocations and any shared allocations they manage.
 - **Owner**: owners responsible for overseeing the management of allocated storage, ensuring compliance with data management policies, and designating appropriate stewards, if needed, to assist in the management of allocation.
 Owners can include: